The 17 Best Winter Perfumes for a Cozy Boost, Reviewed by Editors

 What We Don't: Expensive

-Le Labo has a knack for creating divisive perfumes, and I mean that in the best way possible.
-We all know (and likely have a strong opinion about) Santal 33, for example.
-Well, the same can be said about Le Labo's The Noir 29.
-In my humble opinion, this fragrance is one of the brand's most underrated scents and one of its most interesting.
-It has a juicy opening with the bergamot and fig that later contrasts beautifully as it combines with the darker, woodier base notes.
-It's a scent that lingers, too, and one that only gets better with wear.
+Le Labo has a knack for creating best-selling yet divisive perfumes, and I mean that in the best way possible.
+You know (and likely have a strong opinion about) Santal 33, for example.
+The same can be said about Le Labo The Noir 29.
+This fragrance is one of the brand's most underrated scents; it has a juicy opening with the bergamot and fig that contrast beautifully with the darker, woodier base notes.

 Fragrance Family: Warm woody